SteveJustin1963/MINTX/README.md

 - error return `er`
 - n places number on stack
 - . removes from stack and displays to default ie terminal
-- ! stores, store a number needs a label ie 12 a!
-- n@ retrieves memory location contents eg 3323@ --> 25333 or #62F5 (depends on mode) stored as 16 bits
-- a@ gets the mem address of label eg a@ --> 3233
-- a b ... just the label gets the ref to the contents
--

 ```
 > 12
 >